ItsVaskeGit/battleship-project/README.md

 ### Ships

-The game will have 3 sizes of ships: Large (Cruiser), Medium (Fighter ship), Small (Logistics ship).
+The game will have 2 sizes of ships: Big (Fighter ship), Small (Logistics ship).
 Each one will have a different size on the grid.
 Large will take 4 spaces, Medium 3 spaces and Small 2 spaces.

 Ships can be positioned both horizontally or vertically on the actual grid.